-Perfect for a party platter, a light lunch, or afternoon tea, these Cucumber and Radish English Tea Sandwiches are delicious and easy to make.
-No cooking required and just four ingredients!
+Perfect for a party platter, a light lunch, or afternoon tea, these English Tea Sandwiches with cucumber and radish are delicious and easy to make.
+No cooking is required, and they are made with just four ingredients!

 - Bread - Always use fresh bread.
-I prefer bread that is sliced a little on the thin side.
+I prefer bread that is sliced on the thin side.
 Pumpernickel, rye, and sourdough are some of my favorites.
-White, marble rye, or whole grain can also be used.
+White, marble rye and whole grain can also be used.

 - Cheese spread - I love having a creamy component in tea sandwiches.
-These English tea sandwiches start with a layer of Boursin cheese, a soft, creamy French cheese called Gournay.
-Boursin comes in a variety of flavors.
-For this recipe, I used Basil and Chive.
-Alternatively, you can use flavored cream cheese or whipped feta or goat cheese.
+These English tea sandwiches start with a layer of Boursin cheese, which is a soft, creamy French cheese called Gournay.
+Boursin comes in a variety of flavors, such as Basil and Chive, which I used in this recipe.
+Alternatively, you can use flavored cream cheese, whipped feta, or goat cheese.

 - Vegetables - Thinly sliced cucumber and radish provide a fresh crisp bite and beautiful color.